Virtualization-projects/rancher-labs-wiki/Rancher-Project-Plan.md

 # Roadmap
 ---
-**Notes: Rancher is currently working on v2.0 slated to ship in Q4 of 2017.
-Until it becomes available, 1.6.x will be our recommended stable build for all production workload and maintained until May 4, 2018 .
+**Notes: Rancher is currently working on v2.0 slated to ship in 2018.
+Until it becomes available, 1.6.x will be our recommended stable build for all production workload.
 The Rancher team will continue to ship a regular monthly release of 1.6.x that includes critical bugs fixes as well as smaller features as required by our community.
 All 1.6.x milestones will be tracked under our [milestone](https://github.com/rancher/rancher/milestones) page labeled as a monthly release.**

 Milestone |  Target Date | Release Plan |
 ---|---|---